 With the rising cost of higher education, student loans now encompass the lives of those who have degrees.
-To help offset this cost, the government offers different education tax deductions and credits for qualified students enrolled in eligible degree programs or schools.
+To help offset this cost, the government offers different education tax deductions and credits for qualified students.
+This only applies to those who are enrolled in eligible degree programs or schools.

 The American Opportunity Tax Credit (AOTC) is one of the more beneficial tax breaks for parents and students paying the high costs of tuition.
-Unfortunately, if you take the AOTC, you cannot take other education credits or deductions, but this holds true for most education tax breaks.
+Unfortunately, if you take this tax credit, you cannot take any other education credits or deductions.
+However, this is not exclusive to this tax credit.
+It actually holds true for most education tax breaks.

-For this reason, it’s a good idea to have a tax professional prepare your annual tax return if you want to try to take advantage of the best tax credits and deductions.
-He or she will know which break is best for your particular situation.
+For this reason, it’s a good idea to have a tax professional prepare your annual tax return.
+They can help you if you want to try to take advantage of the best tax credits and deductions.
+He or she will know which break is best for your particular tax situation.
+They’ll be able to help you based on their experience, education, and expertise.

 What is the American Opportunity Tax Credit (AOTC)?